HND Computing Cyber Security

-- selection will be by qualifications, an interview and reference
+- Selection will be by qualifications, possible interview and reference

-- unsuccessful: once an offer is received, you must respond within 10 working days or you risk losing your place.
+Once an offer is received, you must reply within 10 working days or risk losing your

-Once you have accepted your offer, you will be sent further information, such as funding information, and an induction date.
+Once you have accepted your offer, you will be sent further information such as start date, induction and funding information.